SEAFDEC/TDINSTITUTIONAL REPOSITORY

 Subject

-commercial fishing vessels; Trat Province; fishing vessels; fisheries management; Thai purse seine; luring purse seine; Anchovy purse seine
+Commercial fishing; Trat Province; fishing vessels; Fisheries management; Thai purse seine; Luring purse seine; Anchovy purse seine

 Collections